translate/pootle/docs/server/commands.rst

 conflicts on a string level, just like it would if the update was done through the web front-end.

+The command first syncs database contents to disk.

 .. _commands#commit_to_vcs: